npro1001/gi-thetachi/README.md

 # gi-thetachi
-This project build with the FReMP stack collects Venmo data for the G.I.
+This is an individual project built with the FReMP stack that collects Venmo data for the G.I.
 Theta Chi Philanthropy.

-After collection, the script sorts the data based on donors' organization and populates a Google Sheet and MongoDB database.
+The data is sorted based on donors' organizations and stored in a MongoDB database and Google Sheet.

-It also includes a website to display a running fundraising total to the public.
+Additionally, a website is available to display a running total of funds raised to the public.

-You can visit the site [HERE](https://www.githetachi.us)
+You can visit the website [HERE](https://www.githetachi.us) to view the fundraising progress.